MadScie254/MadScie254/README.md

-  ║  Every widget, API call, and visual element has been carefully crafted to create    ║ ║  the most immersive GitHub profile experience possible using only frontend tech.    ║ ║                                                                                      ║ ║  Built with: Markdown, HTML, SVG, CSS, and a dangerous amount of caffeine ☕       ║ ╚══════════════════════════════════════════════════════════════════════════════════════╝ -->
+  ║  Every widget, API call, and visual element has been carefully crafted to create    ║ ║  the most immersive GitHub profile experience possible using only frontend tech.    ║ ║                                                                                      ║ ║  Built with: Markdown, HTML, SVG, CSS, and a dangerous HUGE amount of caffeine ☕       ║ ╚══════════════════════════════════════════════════════════════════════════════════════╝ -->